Undergraduate Terms and Conditions

 Important information to consider before making an application

-Our printed prospectus was accurate at the time of printing.
-It is, however, published 20 months before enrolment on the courses to which it applies.
+Our printed and digital prospectus were accurate at the time of publication.
+They are, however, published 18 months before enrolment on the courses to which they apply.
 Given the long interval between drafting/publication and enrolment, some of the information may change.
 It is therefore very important that you check the relevant course pages for any updates before you accept a place on one of our courses.

 Optional modules may change in order to keep abreast of issues current in the relevant discipline or to reflect the research interests of teaching staff.

 The University will aim to keep the changes to the minimum necessary to achieve the required quality of experience and will communicate with those students who are affected in advance about any changes that are required.
 If the University changes your course and you are not satisfied with the changes, you will be offered the opportunity to withdraw from the programme and, if required, given reasonable support to transfer to another provider.

 Sometimes circumstances may arise which are beyond the control of the University and which will require changes to courses and/or location.
 Examples (without limitation) of such circumstances include: